India's retail inflation eases to 7.04% in May, but remains above RBI comfort level

 Increasing food prices have become a major concern for households already hit hard by the pandemic.

-Food inflation, which accounts for nearly half the CPI basket, rose 7.97 per cent.
+Food inflation, which accounts for nearly half the CPI basket, rose 7.97 per cent, marginally lower than 8.31 per cent in the previous month.

+On Monday, the Indian rupee slumped below 78 against the US dollar dragged by foreign fund outflows amid selloffs in the stock markets.
+The rupee breached the 78 mark against the US dollar for the first time.

+At the interbank foreign exchange market, the partially convertible rupee started the day at 78.14 per dollar against its previous close at 77.84.

 Late last month, the government announced a series of changes to the tax structure levied on essential commodities and trimmed fuel tax to cushion consumers from rising prices and fight high inflation.